J5PH-Dev/J5Pharmacy-Frontend/README.md

 4. Create a Pull Request

 ## License
-This project is proprietary software.
+Proprietary software.
 All rights reserved.

 ## Acknowledgments
 - Material-UI team for the component library